sourcefrog/natsort/README.md

 This licence applies only to the C implementation.
 You are free to reimplement the idea fom scratch in any language.

+## Get It!

+`strnatcmp.c`, `strnatcmp.h` - the algorithm itself

+`natsort.c` - example driver program.

+`natcompare.js` - Kristof Coomans wrote a natural sort comparison in Javascript.

+`natcmp.rb` -- An implementation by Alan Davies in Ruby.

 ## Related Work